Technologicat/mcpyrate/README.md

 We recommend raising:

  - `SyntaxError` with a descriptive message, if there's something wrong with how the macro was invoked, or with the AST layout of the `tree` (or `args`) it got vs. what it was expecting.
  - `TypeError` or a `ValueError`, as appropriate if there is a problem in the macro arguments meant for the macro itself.
-(As opposed to macro arguments such as in the `let` example, where it's just another place to send in an AST to be transformed.)
+(As opposed to macro arguments such as in the `let` example, where `args` is just another place to send in an AST to be transformed.)

+In general, you can use any exception type as appropriate, except do **not** raise `mcpyrate.core.MacroExpansionError` directly.
+This one type gets automatically telescoped (i.e. intermediate stack traces of causes are omitted); it is used internally for generating the use site report.

 ### Differences to `macropy`

-In `mcpyrate`, `AssertionError` is not treated specially; all exceptions get the same treatment.
+In `mcpyrate`, `AssertionError` is **not** treated specially; any exception (except `mcpyrate.core.MacroExpansionError`) raised while expanding a macro gets the same treatment.

-In `mcpyrate`, all macro-expansion errors are reported immediately.
+In `mcpyrate`, all macro-expansion errors are reported immediately at macro expansion time.

+The [quasiquote system](quasiquotes.md) **does** report some errors at run time, but it does so only when that's the earliest time possible, e.g. due to needing an unquoted value to become available before its validity can be checked.
+Note the error is still usually reported at the macro expansion time *of your macro*, which contains the use site of `q`.
+But it does mean *your macro* must be invoked before such an error can be triggered.

 ## Examples